Resources for Current Students

 Other Resources, Benefits and Perks

-The Graduate Assembly has joined with the ASUC to secure campus-wide no-fee subscription to the New York Times and the Wall Street Journal for all currently enrolled undergraduate and graduate students.
-More details HERE.
+The Graduate Assembly has joined the Associated Students of the University of California (ASUC) to secure campus-wide no-fee subscription to the New York Times and the Wall Street Journal (WSJ) for all currently enrolled undergraduate and graduate students.
+Subscribe today!

 Cal Student Store is open for textbook return and pickup as well as in-store retail and curbside pick up.

-The Amazon Hub+ Lockers in the Student Union is open for pickup and returns 7 days a week.
-Don’t forget you are eligible for free Prime Student using your UC Berkeley email.
+The Amazon Hub+ Lockers in the Student Union Retail Store is open for pickup and returns 7-days a week.
+Don’t forget, you're eligible for free Prime Student using your UC Berkeley email!

 New Library Resources: OverDrive eBooks and Audiobooks

-Borrow popular ebooks and audiobooks to enjoy online, on your device, Kindle, or eReader.
+Berkeley Library OverDrive eBook and Audiobooks let you borrow popular ebooks and audiobooks to enjoy on your mobile device, Kindle, or eReader.
 For help, see guidelines to get started!

 Publish Your Data on Dryad